avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

 ## Few-shot examples

-Few-shot examples can be passed in through the `examples` argument.
+Few-shot examples can be passed through the `examples` argument.

 ```python
 from src.legal_extract.service import extract